awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 If a decryption succeeds, this keyring MUST add the resulting plaintext data key to the decryption materials and return the modified materials.

-If no decryption succeeds, the decryption MUST NOT make any update to the decryption materials and MUST fail.
+If no decryption succeeds,
+the keyring MUST fail
+and MUST NOT modify the [decryption materials](structures.md#decryption-materials).